 MINIMUM QUALIFICATIONS/REQUIREMENTS:

-The physical demands described here are representative of these that must be met by an
+The physical demands described here are representative of those that must be met by an

 employee to successfully perform the essential functions of this job.
 Reasonable